Lecture

 Loops: for and while

-In programming, we often need to repeat actions, such as printing items, summing values, or checking conditions.
-Loops let us do this efficiently without writing the same code multiple times.
+In programming, we often need to repeat actions — such as printing items, summing values, or checking conditions.
+Loops allow us to do this efficiently without rewriting the same code.

 Python provides two main types of loops: for and while.